The Future of Real Estate – Northern Michigan & Beyond

 It’s worth remembering, however, that while disruptive technologies like these are possible, industry-specific technology usually evolves within the industry itself as opposed to overhauling it from the outside.
 We can guess that the technologies we see today will improve over time, but that those improvements won’t necessarily transform the industry as a whole in the short-term.

 That said, real estate technology is changing some of the ways people buy and sell their homes.
-There are several startups that are improving 3D imaging to produce lifelike digital walkthroughs of yet to be developed homes.
+Several startups are improving 3D imaging to produce lifelike digital walkthroughs of yet to be developed homes.
 This software will likely change the way people design homes, allowing architects to give families a digital tour of their homes before construction even begins.
 It’ll be easier than ever to play around with the features, colors, and options available to them.

 Technologies like the one above will become more common.
 Real estate, like so many other industries, will be optimized every year to make things simpler for buyers, sellers, agents, and developers.
 This subtle type includes websites that allow people to vet prospective real estate agents or firms by reading online reviews.